 Our knowledgeable attorneys have over 80 years of combined experience serving the people of Atlanta.
-Call Hasner Law, PC today at (478) 888-4878 to schedule a free consultation.
+Contact Hasner Law PC today by calling us at (678) 888-4878 to schedule a free consultation.

-How Hasner Law, PC, Can Assist You with Your Cerebral Palsy Case
+How Hasner Law PC Can Assist You with Your Cerebral Palsy Case in Atlanta, GA

 Assess Your Damages